Contact Us Make a payment Check In

 2. Emotional Regulation: The vestibular system isn’t just responsible for physical movement; it also affects emotional regulation.
 Movement helps to activate the parasympathetic nervous system, which calms the body after stress.
 For some kiddos, vestibular input can either help calm an anxious or overstimulated state or heighten feelings of discomfort.
 For example, slow, rhythmic movements like rocking or swinging can be soothing, while more intense or unpredictable motion can lead to sensory overload and anxiety.
 On the other hand, for some kiddos, light touch may be offputting, but a rigorous spin on the platform swing is enjoyable.

 3. Attention and Focus: Proper vestibular input can support better attention and focus, particularly in the classroom setting.
 Kiddos who are under-responsive to vestibular input may have trouble staying seated or paying attention for long periods.
-On the flip side, those who are over-responsive may become distracted or overwhelmed by movement in their environment.
+But, those who are over-responsive may become distracted or overwhelmed by movement in their environment.
 Finding the right level of vestibular stimulation can help maintain attention and improve cognitive function.

 How to Support Vestibular Input in Your Child